ckchan1989/Fintech_Activities/Assignment_1/Assignment_Coinsquare.md

 * *Which technologies are they currently using, and how are they implementing them?*

 First and foremost, Coinsquare lives and breaths in the cryptocurrency and blockchain space so this is the predominat technology it utilises.
 It would have a cloud based infrastucture to build it's user layer and store information.
-They utilise cold storage methoed to contrl and store the coins of it's users.
+They utilise cold storage method to control and store the coins of it's users.
 They use two factor authentication and SSL communications to provide further security to their users.

 ## Landscape:

 * *What domain of the financial industry is the company in?*

-Blockchain and Cryptocurrency - specifically cryptocurrency.
+Blockchain and Cryptocurrency.

 * *What have been the major trends and innovations of this domain over the last 5-10 years?*

-The cryptocurrency has been rapidly evolving over the past 10 yaers.
-Since the first bitcoin purchase in 2010, it has evolved from something that only few people know about to know a commonly traded e-currency by both day traders and sophisticated investors.
+The cryptocurrency has been rapidly evolving over the past 10 years.
+Since the first bitcoin purchase in 2010, it has evolved from something that only few people know about to now a commonly traded e-currency by both day traders and sophisticated investors.
 Whilst Bitcoin was the original cryptocurrency that started this technology, various other cryptocurrencies have also been created such as Ethereum, Litecoin, Tron and plenty more (even humourously named ones such as Dogecoin).

 This domain has also seen the evolution of smart contracts to utilise the security of blockchain to deliver contracts.
-The most relevant trend for the purposes of looking at Coinsquare is the wave of platforms that has been created over the past 10 years such as Coinsquare to give users the power to transact in the cryptocurrency world.
+The most relevant trend for the purposes of reviewing at Coinsquare is the wave of platforms that has been created over the past 10 years such as Coinsquare to give users the power to transact in the cryptocurrency world.

 * *What are the other major companies in this domain?*